caracumba/deutsche_Idiomatik/README.md

 # deutsche_Idiomatik

-The program analyses corpus data acquired from [DeReKo] (https://cosmas2.ids-mannheim.de/cosmas2-web/).
+The program analyses corpus data acquired from [DeReKo](https://cosmas2.ids-mannheim.de/cosmas2-web/).
 The data contains occurences of German idioms.
 The program searches for **modifications the idioms** undergo and makes statictical data on them.
 It is designed for **frequent idioms**, for which the researcher can found thousands of contexts